Brian O'Conner: Furious 7

 Brian and the rest of the crew return to the U.S. and live normal lives again.
-Brian begins to accustom himself to life as a father, but misses the old life he once enjoyed.
+Brian begins to accustom himself to life as a father but misses the old life he once enjoyed.

 Meanwhile, Dom learns from his sister, Mia, that she is pregnant again, but fears to tell Brian because of his longing for missing the bullets.
-However, their house is destroyed by Deckard Shaw, brother to Owen Shaw, who has come out of hiding for vengeance, which forces Brian, Roman, Tej, Letty and Dom to go after him.
+However, their house is destroyed by Deckard Shaw, brother to Owen Shaw, who has come out of hiding for vengeance, which forces Brian, Roman, Tej, Letty, and Dom to go after him.
 Before leaving, Brian makes a promise to Mia that after Shaw is dealt with, he will dedicate himself to his family.

 To rescue Ramsey, a hacker who has a device known as 'God's Eye' that can locate anyone on Earth, the team airdrops their cars over the Caucasus Mountains and ambush Jakande's convoy and rescue Ramsey, finding out that she is a young woman.
 They then head to Abu Dhabi, where a billionaire has acquired the flash drive containing God's Eye.
-The team break into his penthouse and manage to steal the flash drive.
+The team breaks into his penthouse and steals the flash drive.
 On both occasions, the team is pursued by Shaw, who engages in combat with Dom, with the team barely managing to escape.

 With God's Eye, the team manages to track down Shaw, who is waiting at a remote factory.
-Dom, Brian and Mr. Nobody, along with a covert ops unit, attempt to capture Shaw but are ambushed by Jakande and Jakande's militants, who have allied with Deckard.
-After the ambush, Nobody's men are killed and Nobody is injured, though he manages to escape with Toretto and Brian, while Jakande obtains God's Eye.
+Dom, Brian, and Mr. Nobody, along with a covert ops unit, attempt to capture Shaw but are ambushed by Jakande and Jakande's militants, who have allied with Deckard.
+After the ambush, Nobody's men are killed, and Nobody is injured, though he manages to escape with Toretto and Brian, while Jakande obtains God's Eye.

 Nobody warns Brian and Dom that Jakande will use God's Eye to hunt down Ramsey, who is the only one who can destroy it.
 They drive off, leaving Nobody behind to be evacuated by one of his 'stand-by' helicopters.
-Left with no other choice, the team return to Los Angeles to fight Shaw, Jakande and his men on their home turf.
+Left with no other choice, the team returns to Los Angeles to fight Shaw, Jakande, and his men on their home turf.
 Dom plans to confront Shaw alone while Brian and the rest of the crew prepare to deal with Jakande.
 Just as they are preparing, Brian calls Mia and professes his love, fearing he may not survive, and learns that she is pregnant with a baby girl, motivating him to come back alive.

 While Jakande pursues Brian and the rest of the crew with a stealth attack helicopter and a UAV, using God's Eye to track down Ramsey, they barely survive and manage to shut down God's Eye with Brian's help to establish a connection for Ramsey to hack it.
-In the aftermath, Hobbs kills Jakande by shooting the bag of grenades that Dom managed to throw inside the helicopter, while also taking out the UAV.
+In the aftermath, Hobbs kills Jakande by shooting the bag of grenades that Dom managed to throw inside the helicopter while also taking out the UAV.
 Deckard is defeated by Dom and imprisoned.

-Finally at peace, the team celebrate at the beach.
-While Brian and Mia play with their son, Dom, Letty, Ramsey, Roman and Tej observe, appreciating their happiness and acknowledging that Brian is better off retired with his family.
-Dom silently leaves, not wanting to disturb the happy moment and drives off.
-Brian notices and manages to catch up to him, asking Dom "You thought you could leave without saying goodbye?"
-As he pulls up beside Dom's car in his white Toyota Supra, they look at each other and smile, then bid each other farewell as Brian turns off the main road, and Dom continues on ahead.
+Finally at peace, the team celebrates at the beach.
+While Brian and Mia play with their son Jack, Dom, Letty, Ramsey, Roman, and Tej observe, appreciating their happiness and acknowledging that Brian is better off retired with his family.
+Dom silently leaves, not wanting to disturb the happy moment, and drives off.
+Brian notices and manages to catch up to him, asking Dom, "You thought you could leave without saying goodbye?"
+As he pulls up beside Dom's car in his white Toyota Supra, they look at each other and smile, then bid each other farewell.
+Brian turns off the main road, and Dom continues on ahead.